 The program will continue to execute a campaign that increases awareness of the benefits of retiring and recycling refrigerators and freezers.
-Participants will be directed to call or go online to schedule an appointment to have their old unit picked up.
+Participants will be directed to call or 49

+New Jersey's Clean Energy ProgramTM 2010 Residential Energy Efficiency and Renewable Energy Program Plan Filing go online to schedule an appointment to have their old unit picked up.
 Based on the 2010 program goal to recycle 40,000 units, the marketing mix will be varied throughout the year with increased tactics during peak Spring and Summer months.
 Plan tactics will include print advertising, online advertising, retail Point-of Purchase, collection truck signage, and search engine marketing.
 Public Relations strategies will continue to include ideas and pitches to media outlets as well as a Spring/ Summer Event to increase program awareness.